philipd/scheduler/README.md

 Database change operations cause a spinner to be displayed.
 !["Database change operations cause a spinner to be displayed."](https://raw.githubusercontent.com/philipd/scheduler/master/docs/deleting.png)

+## Project Setup

+After cloning the repo, run `npm install` to install the dependencies.
+Modify .env.development to set the base URL if not using the defaults.
+Ensure that the scheduler-api server is running on the appropriate port.
+Run `npm start` to start the scheduler api.
+A browser should open automatically.

 ## Dependencies

 - axios: 0.20.0 or better